MartinPaulo/ResBazResOS/Lessons/Lesson_1.md

 What happens?

+-- *Slide End* --

-Hold up a Green card if you have managed to teleport into your remote machine..
+Hold up a Green sticky note if you have managed to teleport into your remote machine..
-And a Red card if you haven't.
+And a Red sticky note if you haven't.

 I'm hoping to see a sea of Green!